mvrahden/ansible-project-kubernetes/playbooks/README.md

 As an example:

 - your master has in the current default state a dynamic ip address `192.168.1.56`
-- but during the play it will eventually receive a static ip address `192.168.1.200`
+- but during the play it will eventually receive a static ip address `192.168.1.200` if defined so.
 - this requires you to either
   - to have a dedicated inventory e.g. `hosts.tmp.bootstrap.ini`, which only has a temporary usage and the exact **same layout** as the *default* inventory file.
-You can then run the following command, from the top-level of this project: `ansible-playbook playbooks/0a-bootstrap.yml -i inventory/hosts.tmp.bootstrap.ini -k`
+You can then run the following command, from the top-level of this project (but check the following advices first please): `ansible-playbook playbooks/0a-bootstrap.yml -i inventory/hosts.tmp.bootstrap.ini -k`
-  - or you type the current ips into the `hosts.ini` and change them to their specific static target ips, after you have played this playbook once.
-- **What needs to be done from your side?**
+- **What needs to be done from your side upfront?**
   - we need to define for ourselves a list of **target ips** for the devices of our cluster.
 Something like the following:
   ```[bash]
   for host `kube-r64-000` the target ip is `192.168.1.200`